GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: Implementation

 \subsubsection{Benchmarks}

-To comprehensively evaluate the performance of \name, we compare \name against the following four alternatives: \begin{itemize} \item \textbf{Vanilla SL} is the original version of SL~\cite{vepakomma2018split}, where client-side training is executed sequentially across client devices.
-In each training round, a single device collaborates with the server to update the model, and the updated client-side model is then passed to the next device for subsequent training. \item \textbf{SFL} is the most widely adopted variant of SL that enables parallel client-side training across client devices, where each device updates its client-side model and uploads it to the parameter server for model aggregation~\cite{thapa2022splitfed}. \item \textbf{PSL} is a variant of SFL (without client-side model synchronization compared with SFL)~\cite{kim2022bargaining,joshi2021splitfed} that trains a shared server-side model using activations from all client devices, while each device independently updates its own client-side model based on local datasets. \item \textbf{EPSL} is a variant of PSL~\cite{lin2023efficient} that aggregates a portion of the last-layer activation's gradients on the server to reduce computing and communication overhead. \end{itemize}
+To comprehensively evaluate the performance of \name, we compare \name against the following four alternatives: \begin{itemize} \item \textbf{Vanilla SL} is the original version of SL~\cite{vepakomma2018split}, where client-side training is executed sequentially across edge devices.
+In each training round, a single device collaborates with the server to update the model, and the updated client-side model is then passed to the next device for subsequent training. \item \textbf{SFL} is the most widely adopted variant of SL that enables parallel client-side training across edge devices, where each device updates its client-side model and uploads it to the parameter server for model aggregation~\cite{thapa2022splitfed}. \item \textbf{PSL} is a variant of SFL (without client-side model synchronization compared with SFL)~\cite{kim2022bargaining,joshi2021splitfed} that trains a shared server-side model using activations from all edge devices, while each device independently updates its own client-side model based on local datasets. \item \textbf{EPSL} is a fixed-cut-layer variant of the framework in~\cite{lin2023efficient}, where a portion of the last-layer activation's gradients is aggregated on the server to reduce computational and communication overhead without adaptively adjusting the cut layer.